realestatepilot/dotfiles/README.md

 'k' set as alias for kubectl and enable bash completion with 'tab'

+## kubefix

+Needs installed python3.

+Rename contexts and clusters in a kubectl config file.
+See `kubefix -h` for details.

 # Credits

 Most of thees snippets are collected from other authors.